Aabyrvalg/recruitment-test/mobile-engineer-recruitment-test.md

 ## Coding Test
-The test is to create an App that allow a **Store Manager** to access the incoming orders, see the list of items to be picked, and change the status of an order.
+The test is to create an App that allow a **Store Manager** to access the incoming orders and see the list of items to be picked.

 The application should display these informations